 Caring for an infant is hard work.
-It can be hard to adjust to the disorder a new baby brings to a household.
+It can be hard to adjust to the chaos a new baby brings to a household.
 Constantly focusing on your baby's needs can be exhausting.

 Most women feel they have to make a major adjustment.
-Postpartum involves more than becoming comfortable with the role of mother.
+The postpartum period involves more than becoming comfortable with the role of mother.
 It is a time of great emotional and physical changes, and changes in all of your important relationships.
 As a result, you may find some additional support helpful.

-During your recovery you may feel tired, overwhelmed,stressed, feelings of loss of your identity, and haveless control over your time.
+During your recovery you may feel tired, overwhelmed, stressed, have feelings of loss of your identity, and have less control over your time.
 These can also add to the postpartum depression.

 You may have one or several of these symptoms:

 Symptoms can be mild or so severe that you can feel like you're "going crazy."
 With depression you may have "good" days and "bad" days.
 These feelings don't go away by themselves.
 You need to get help and support.